Amherst Tax Rolls and

 This implies Sen was alive to make the 1812 sale

-(even though he was not taxed, perhaps waived he had no assets and if son paid
+(even though he was not taxed under his name, perhaps waived or if son paid

-for land?) and that his son Jr. was married to Phoebe (which has to be
+for taxes on land?) and that his son Jr. was married to Phoebe (which has to be

 the James on the tax rolls for the period from 1793-1812 because of the way the

 sons appeared from 1802 to 1811 — Phoebe could not have married the brother James

 b est 1785 and if she were married to the James that left the rolls in 1793 she

 could not have been married to James Jr.) In short, this complex, hypothetical